Tourette syndrome: Pregnancy

 A quarter of women report that their tics increase before menstruation; however, studies have not shown consistent evidence of a change in frequency or severity of tics related to pregnancy or hormonal levels.
 Overall, symptoms in women respond better to haloperidol than they do for men.

 Most women find they can withdraw from medication during pregnancy without much trouble.
 When needed, medications are used at the lowest doses possible.
 During pregnancy, neuroleptic medications are avoided when possible because of the risk of pregnancy complications.
 When needed, olanzapine, risperidone and quetiapine are most often used as they have not been shown to cause fetal abnormalities.
-One report found that haloperidol could be used during pregnancy, to minimize the side effects in the mother, including low blood pressure, and anticholinergic effects, although it may cross the placenta.
+One report found that haloperidol could be used during pregnancy, although it may cross the placenta.

 If severe tics might interfere with administration of local anesthesia, other anesthesia options are considered.
 Neuroleptics in low doses may not affect the breastfed infant, but most medications are avoided.
 Clonidine and amphetamines may be present in breast milk.